 The TeensyWiNo kit may contains an antenna with SMA connector and an UFL pigtail.
 Plug the UFL pigtail on the TeensyWiNo shield and the SMA antenna to the pigtail.

-Don’t forget that the uFL connector is fragile, it allow some dozen of plug/unplug cycles.
+Don’t forget that the uFL connector is fragile, it only allows a few dozen plug/unplug cycles.

 1/4 wavelength wire